 Aquaculture permit costs vary depending on the type of permit you are applying for.
 There are also annual fees attached to aquaculture permits.
 Aquaculture businesses are required to pay an annual permit administration fee and an annual research contribution.
 Aquaculture businesses operating on public waters such as oyster farming are required to pay the annual permit administration, research contribution, lease rental and elect a lease security arrangement.
 A Schedule of Aquaculture Fees and Charges is available.
 More information can be obtained by speaking to staff from the Aquaculture unit.

 There are specific criteria that must be considered when investigating a potential site for aquaculture.
-These include water access, topography, climate, soil type, and proximity to markets, support and infrastructure.
+These are detailed in the following sustainable aquaculture strategies for respective aquaculture industries.

-For oyster farming information the NSW Oyster Industry Sustainable Aquaculture Strategy (OISAS) is available.
+For oyster farming, NSW Oyster Industry Sustainable Aquaculture Strategy (OISAS) is available.
 The OISAS document identifies suitable oyster aquaculture sites within the State.

 The sustainable aquaculture strategies aim to promote community and industry confidence in the continued development of an environmentally and economically sustainable aquaculture industry.